Otar Eranosyan

-Otar Eranosyan (born 20 August 1993) is a Georgian professional boxer.
+Otar Eranosyan (born 20 August 1993) is a Georgian professional boxer of Armenian descent.
 As an amateur, he won silver medals at the 2014 European Union Amateur Boxing Championships and 2015 European Amateur Boxing Championships, as well as a bronze medal at the 2017 AIBA World Boxing Championships.

 Amateur boxing career

 Eranosyan medaled twice at the European Amateur Boxing Championships.
 He won his first silver medal in 2014, when he lost to David Oliver Joyce in the finals, and his second silver medal in 2015, when he lost to Joseph Cordina in the finals.

 Competing as a lightweight in the 2017 AIBA World Boxing Championships, Eranosyan won the bronze medal.
 He lost a unanimous decision to the eventual silver medal winner Lazaro Alvarez.

 Eranosyan participated in the 2019 European Games, competing as a lightweight.
 He earned his place in the semifinals with decision wins against Jordan Rodriguez and Javid Chalabiyev, but lost a decision in turn to the eventual silver medalist Gabil Mamedov.